RedHatSatellite/sat6_scripts/README.md

 The dry run (-d) option can be used to see what would be published for a given command input.

+Each time a content view is published or promoted, a datestamp is recorded so that the last publish/promote date can be viewed with the (-l) option.
+Note that this datestamp is only updated by this script - it does NOT record publish/promote via the WebUI or Hammer CLI.

 The defaults are configured in the main config.yml file in a YAML block like this:
 ```
 publish: